sensu/sensu-docs/content/sensu-go/6.4/api/_index.md

 ### Authenticate with an API key

-Each Sensu API key (core/v2.APIKey) is a persistent UUID that maps to a stored Sensu username.
+Each Sensu API key (core/v2.APIKey) is a persistent universally unique identifier (UUID) that maps to a stored Sensu username.
 The advantages of authenticating with API keys rather than [access tokens][14] include:

 - **More efficient integration**: Check and handler plugins and other code can integrate with the Sensu API without implementing the logic required to authenticate via the `/auth` API endpoint to periodically refresh the access token